CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 For complete customization, you may use the [PERCCLI Utility provided by Dell](http://www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=3XDPP) to configure the controller and disks as desired.
 Also, you can find the [PERCCLI Reference Guide](http://topics-cdn.dell.com/pdf/poweredge-rc-h730_Reference%20Guide_en-us.pdf) here.

-In addition, Runner jobs will soon be made available to help automate certain common configurations
+In addition, Runner jobs will soon be made available to help automate certain common configurations making RAID configurations easier.

 **Can I customize my network interface configuration on a Bare Metal server?**